We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

-As television shows become available online, audiences are no longer watching their favorites on a set schedule.
-But if you choose to cut the cord entirely, you’ll miss out on live TV, such as news and sports.
-Luckily, you can still view live television on your computer.
+As television shows become available online, there’s less of a need to watch your favorites on a set schedule.
+But if you choose to cut the cord entirely, you’ll miss out on live channels, such as news and sports.
+Luckily, you can still watch live TV on your computer.
 You have two options: Plug a TV tuner device—which catches broadcasts like an antenna does—into a USB port, or stream shows through your web browser.

 Plug in a TV tuner

-Once you’ve finished installation, the bundled software also helps you receive channels, browse through program guides, and make recordings.
+Once you’ve finished installation, the bundled software will help you receive channels, browse program guides, and make recordings.
 However, you can also download alternative applications, such as Kodi and Plex, to do the same tasks.
-Kodi is free but has a slightly more complicated setup, while Plex has a simpler process but requires a Plex Pass subscription that costs $5 per month or $40 per year.
+Kodi is free but has a slightly more complicated setup, while Plex has a simpler process but requires a Plex Pass subscription that costs $5 per month, $40 a year, or $120 for lifetime access.
+Plex also has a handy “discover” feature that lets you track down anything you want to watch.

 Buying a tuner

-When you go shopping for tuner hardware, first look for compatibility with your computer’s operating system, Windows or macOS.
+When you go shopping for tuner hardware, first look for compatibility with your computer’s operating system.
 Also consider whether the device includes extras like a bundled remote control.
 If you choose a model that comes with two or more integrated tuners, you’ll be able to record one channel while watching another, record two shows at once, or create a picture-in-picture effect with two channels.

 Buying an antenna

-If you’ve already wired your home with a TV antenna, then you can connect it to your new tuner and be good to go.
-If not, you need to purchase an antenna to catch the TV signals flying through the air.
+If you’ve already wired your home with a TV antenna, you can connect it to your new tuner and be good to go.
+If not, you’ll need to purchase an antenna to catch the TV signals flying through the air.
 Unfortunately there’s no easy way to figure out how many channels an antenna will catch—many factors make a difference, including the presence of surrounding buildings and nearby hills, and the distance between your home and the closest tower.
-You just have to buy the hardware and try it out, so make sure that the seller has a good returns policy, in case the reception is poor.
+You’ll just have to buy the hardware and try it out, so make sure the seller has a good returns policy, in case the reception is poor.
+If you live in a place where structures are few and far between, you may also want to check out our review team’s roundup of the best TV antennas for rural areas.

-One of our favorite options is the Mohu Curve 50 ($70 on Amazon), which boasts a sleek-looking design and a 60-mile range.
-Because it’s multi-directional, you don’t need to point it in a specific direction, so you can lay it flat, stand it up, or mount it to a wall.
-In other words, it works great wherever you put it.
+One of our favorite options is the Mohu Leaf Supreme Pro ($70 on Amazon), which boasts a sleek-looking design and a 65-mile range.
+Because it’s multi-directional, you don’t need to point it in a specific direction, so you can lay it flat or mount it to a wall.
+It’s meant to be used indoors, but it works great wherever you put it.

-Another choice we’d recommend is the HD Frequency Cable Cutter Metro ($24 on Amazon), which is cheaper than the Mohu but has a smaller range—it only connects to transmission towers within 25 miles.
-It’s also fussier about where and how you position it, although you can place it either horizontally or vertically and even mount it outside and run the cable into the room where you plan to watch.
+Another choice we’d recommend is the 1byone Digital Amplified Indoor HDTV Antenna ($18 on Amazon), which is cheaper than the Mohu but has a smaller range—it only connects to transmission towers within 50 miles.

 Once you’ve purchased your new gear, connect the antenna to the tuner, then the tuner to your laptop.
 Finally, download the free installer software (if necessary) and launch the application.
 It will walk you through the process of bringing up live TV channels on your laptop.